I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthddi/ns-bthddi-_baseband_channel_info.md

 <dt>TRANSPARENT DATA</dt>
 </dl>

-`Retransmission_Window`

-The length of time, in slots, that an eSCO channel can use to retransmit a request.
-This member
-     will return zero for SCO links.

 `Rx_Packet_Length`

 The size, in bytes, of the eSCO payload in the receive direction.
-This member will return zero for
-     SCO links.

-`Transmission_Interval`

-The elapsed time, in slots, between two consecutive SCO instants.
 This member will return zero for
      SCO links.

 `Tx_Packet_Length`